 Every Christmas season our little noses were pressed against the store windows of Delmont Village Shopping Center which was located just a couple of blocks from Byron Street.
-We would closely inspect every detail of the colorful, animated window displays.
+We closely inspected every detail of the colorful, animated window displays.
 The mechanical elves slowly repeated their movements as they sawed, hammered, and painted the toys they were crafting.
-Next to them a large Santa gently nodded as he inspected their work.
+Next to them, a large Santa gently nodded as he inspected their work.
 In other windows there were more elves, Christmas trees, gingerbread houses, large sparkly candy canes and in some windows there were moving reindeer.
-Hanging throughout each scene were large glittery candies and, piled high along the bottom of all the displays were hills of light fluffy snow — something we rarely saw in Louisiana.
+Hanging throughout each scene were large glittery candies and, piled high along the bottom of all the displays were hills of light fluffy “snow” — something we rarely saw in Louisiana.
 It was all so magical!

 Down the road from Delmont Village on Plank Road was Tony’s Christmas Tree lot.
 About two weeks before Christmas, we would ride down there to buy our tree.
-Mr. Tony, always the entrepreneur, rented the front lot of Shopper’s Fair to sell his Christmas trees after he had sold his last pumpkin for the fall season.
+Mr. Tony Pizzolato, always the entrepreneur, rented the front lot of Shopper’s Fair to sell his Christmas trees after he had sold his last pumpkin for the fall season from his fruit stand.
 There were post holes dug in the ground for each tree and light bulbs hung above on wires throughout the lot for easier evening shopping.
 We loved to run and hide from each other in the rows of trees — except for stepping in water-filled, “treeless” post holes.
 Then with wet socks, we would help our parents try to find just the right tree.
 Our Christmas tree of choice was usually a Scotch Pine.
 It was known for its crooked trunk, but it also had a wonderful pine fragrance.
 The smell of pine lingered on our clothes until we got ready for bed that night, and it will always linger in my memory as one of my favorite Christmas smells.

 My parents always bought a 5-foot tree because the taller trees were more expensive than they wanted to pay, but we improvised to make it seem taller.
 We placed it on a low tree table that had brick-looking paper around it — to look like a chimney, I guess.
 When we added the pointed, glass tree-topper, it was almost as tall as our ceiling!
 We decorated our tree with strands of big, colorful light bulbs, colored glass balls, gold garland, and silver icicles — a Christmas tree can never have too many icicles.